With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSyntero is one of mental health facilities in Lewis Center, Ohio, located at 7100 Graphics Way, Suite 3100, 43035 zip code.
 Syntero provides outpatient treatment.
-Syntero provides dialectical behavior therapy, behavior modification and trauma therapy to seniors 65 or older, adults and children / adolescents.
+Syntero provides dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to young adults, seniors 65 or older and adults.
 Syntero also supports seniors or older adults.
-Additional services provided at Syntero include court-ordered outpatient treatment, suicide prevention services and family psychoeducation.
+Additional services provided at Syntero include family psychoeducation, case management and chronic disease/illness management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.